-- The Department of General Services provides maintenance support to DCPS. - The Office of the Chief Technology Officer provides some technology support services to DCPS.

-• The Office of the Attorney General provides some legal services to DCPS, such as those stemming from a special education lawsuit or claim.
+- The Department of Behavioral Health funds and assigns school-based behavioral health clinicians to DCPS and public charter schools.
+These clinicians are not the same as the social workers and psychologists LEAs hire with their UPSFF funding. - The Office of the Chief Technology Officer provides some technology support services to DCPS. - The Office of the Attorney General provides some legal services to DCPS, such as those stemming from a special education lawsuit or claim.